i-qcc/qualibrate-lab-notebook/README.md

 # Start with custom lab path
 qualibrate-lab-notebook start --lab-path /path/to/qualibrate_data/project/data (for example : "~/.qualibrate/user_storage/QC1")

-# Start with custom host and port
+# Start with custom host and/or port
 qualibrate-lab-notebook start --host 127.0.0.1 --port 8080

 # Start with full refresh